-I am a researcher at NIOD and Professor of the Social History of War, Mass Violence and Genocide at Erasmus University in Rotterdam.
-I am currently working on a NIOD research project on the history of institutions for psychiatric patients during the Second World War.
-I am also involved in applying methods from computational linguistics to historical research.
-In cooperation with Erasmus Medical Centre, I am working on a large-scale study of the long-term and short-term health of people born during the war years.
+Ralf Futselaar is senior researcher at NIOD Institute for War, Holocaust and Genocide Studies and Professor of the Social History of War, Mass Violence and Genocide at Erasmus University in Rotterdam.
+He is currently working on a NIOD research project on the history of institutions for psychiatric patients during the Second World War.
+He is also involved in applying methods from computational linguistics to historical research.
+In cooperation with Erasmus Medical Centre, he is working on a large-scale study of the long-term and short-term health of people born during the war years.

-I was trained as an economic and social historian and most of my work therefore concerns the everyday lives of more or less ordinary people in unusual circumstances.
+Ralf Futselaar was trained as an economic and social historian and most of his work therefore concerns the everyday lives of more or less ordinary people in unusual circumstances.

-Due to my background and research topics, I am very interested in quantitative methods.
+Due to his background and research topics, he is very interested in quantitative methods.
 This applies both to research based on traditional numerical variables, such as mortality rates, and to research on large text files.

-In addition to my research work, I have been able to spend a lot of time teaching and developing education, at universities such as Utrecht University, Kwansei Gakuin University in Japan and, most recently, Erasmus University in Rotterdam.
+In addition to his research work, he has been able to spend a lot of time teaching and developing education, at universities such as Utrecht University, Kwansei Gakuin University in Japan and, most recently, Erasmus University in Rotterdam.